Podaris enables you to create queries and associate them with your isochrones and selections.

 Filtering Entities

 With filtering, you can create complex filters using logical operations on the attributes of your layers.
-Once you have added more than one rule with the add rule button, you can apply either an and or or boolean operator between them.
+Once you have added more than one rule with the button, you can apply either an or boolean operator between them.

-Rules can also be nested in groups with the add group button.
+Rules can also be nested in groups with the button.

 What properties can be filtered?